-A de-icer, like the K&H Thermo-Pond 3.0 De-Icer, is not a heater, but is designed to maintain an open hole in the ice to allow for gas exchange.
-Heaters are more frequently used in aquariums, particularly those that house warm-water fish like Tetras, Danios or Angelfish.
-In your pond, the fish will overwinter just fine without a heater--even if temperatures drop below freezing.
+Pond de-icers are not heaters, but are designed to maintain an open hole in the ice to allow for gas exchange.
+Heaters are more frequently used in aquariums, particularly those that house warm-water fish like Tetras, Danios, or Angelfish.
+In your pond, fish will overwinter just fine without a heater, even if temperatures drop below freezing.

-When selecting a de-icer, make sure to check what the maximum pond size the unit is rated for.
-Each manufacturer recommendation does vary, but in general, de-icers with greater wattages can be used in larger ponds.
-Most de-icers are thermostatically controlled to turn on when the water temperatures are around 35 degrees to help cut down on energy costs however cold water takes a long time to warm up, leaving your de-icer running more often than it needs to.
-Plugging your de-icer into the Thermo Cube Thermostatically Controlled Outlet will help as it is regulated by air temperatures, not water temperature.
-Thus, when the sun is shining, and air temperatures warm up, the Thermo Cube automatically cuts power to the de-icer and turns it back on when the air temperature drops.
-The combination works flawlessly - applying heat when it's required to keep the ice open and shutting it off when it's not.
+When choosing a de-icer, check the maximum pond size that the unit is rated for.
+Manufacturer recommendations vary, but in general, de-icers with greater wattages can be used in larger ponds.
+Most are thermostatically controlled to turn on when water temperatures are around 35 degrees to help cut down on energy costs.
+However, cold water takes a long time to warm up, leading the de-icer to run more often than it needs to.
+To combat this, plug the de-icer into a thermostatically controlled outlet.
+The outlet activates based on air temperature rather than water temperature, helping the de-icer run only when needed.

-Winter is one many times where aeration kits are a valuable asset for anyone with a water garden.
-Aeration kits infuse oxygen by releasing tiny air bubbles from air stones or diffuser sticks, which move the water allowing for gas exchange.
+Winter is one of many times during the year when an aeration kit is an asset for your water garden.
+Aeration kits infuse oxygen into the water by releasing small bubbles from air stones or diffuser sticks, which move the water and allow for gas exchange.
 During the winter, we recommend moving the diffuser sticks to half your maximum depth.
-This will help to reduce ice formation and keep a pocket of warm water for your fish at the bottom of the pond.
-Have questions on how to know which kit is right for your pond?
-Check out our article How to Choose an Aeration Kit.
+This will help reduce ice formation and keep a pocket of warm water for your fish at the bottom of the pond.

-If you have an aeration kit, pieces and parts do need to be maintained so if you've been using your aeration system for the summer or it has been dormant since last winter, it will need some attention.
-Check to make sure the air stones/diffusers are working properly and install a maintenance kit to ensure it's working to its full potential.
+If you’re planning to use a pond bubbler for winter, keep in mind that certain parts need to be maintained, especially if you've been using your aeration system throughout the summer or it has been dormant since last winter.
+Inspect the air stones or diffusers and install a maintenance kit to ensure the machine is working to its full potential.

-Many owners look to use equipment that they already have and rely on their pump to keep the pond open during winter.
-Pumps do an excellent job at circulating water, but they may not be the best option.
-Most pumps are not designed for winter use as the freezing water moving through them could cause damage.
-In contrast, aeration kits are designed to be used year-round and freezing temperatures will not do them damage.
-Another reason to consider using a pond aeration system for the winter is the operating cost.
-Pumps can get expensive, but aeration kits can cost as low as $0.20 per month to run 24/7.
+While it may be tempting to use equipment you already own (e.g. your pond pump) to act as a stand-in winter pond aerator, we don’t recommend it.
+While pumps do an excellent job circulating water, most are not designed for winter use and the freezing water moving through them can cause damage.
+In contrast, aeration kits are designed to be used year-round and freezing temperatures won’t cause damage.
+Additionally, aeration systems typically have a lower operating cost than pumps, as low as $0.20 per month to run 24/7.
 If you do decide to use your pump during the winter, double-check your product manual for specific recommendations from the manufacturer.